Nanjing salted duck: Place of origin

-Cooked duck products are widely popular in China for their rich nutritional value as much as for their flavour, and are especially so in Nanjing.
-This ancient city on the southern bank of the Yangtze River has a long history of duck farming, with some historians even suggesting that ducks were raised as livestock in the old city of Nanjing more than 2,000 years ago.
-In the early Ming Dynasty (1368-1644), the salted duck was an essential part of many Nanjing families' daily meals, and even the emperor of the time, Zhu Yuanzhang, was fond of it.
+Duck products are widely eaten in China for their flavour and perceived nutritional value.
+Nanjing, a city on the southern bank of the Yangtze River has a long history of duck farming, with some evidence that ducks were raised as livestock in the old city of Nanjing more than 2,000 years ago.
+In the early Ming Dynasty (1368-1644), the salted duck was widely eaten by the general population as well as the emperor, Zhu Yuanzhang.

-For the people of Nanjing, enjoying salted duck with the meal every day is as commonplace as drinking a cold drink on a hot summer day or a warm congee on a cold winter day.
-The people of Nanjing love eating duck to such an extent that it is a sin not to eat it once a day, so it has become a regular habit in Nanjing for rich and poor alike to have a plate of salted duck, whether in the company of others or alone.
-Every summer evening, there will always be two or three old men sitting together on the streets of Nanjing, drinking alcohol with two wings and two legs of salted duck as a side dish.

-Origin, according to tradition
+Legendary origins

 One legend holds that when Zhu Yuanzhang was the emperor (with Nanjing as the capital in the 14th century), there was a dispute of sorts, and an edict was issued to kill all the roosters in the city.
 This solved a noise problem, but the result was no chicken to eat.
 The people of Nanjing had to eat duck instead, which gave rise to the prominence in Nanjing of duck dishes like Nanjing salted duck.
 Other accounts claim that Nanjing was famed for duck dishes centuries earlier, dating even to the Southern Dynasties (420~589 A.D.).

 During the Qing Dynasty (1644-1911), near the Fuzimiao, the examination venue for the imperial examinations, major restaurants and teahouses specialised in preparing brine duck to satisfy the taste buds of students.